 Reduce Heart-Disease Risk

-The more we learn about the connection between oral health and general heath, the more we understand the importance of healthy gums and teeth.
-The underlying factor seems to be inflammation-causing bacteria that can travel from diseased gums to other parts of the body through the blood stream.
-Thus, keeping your teeth clean and your gums healthy may help reduce the risk of heart disease.
-In fact, recent research has found that people who have their teeth professionally cleaned had a 24% lower risk of heart attack and a 13% lower risk of stroke compared to those who never had a dental cleaning.
+The more we learn about the connection between oral health and general health, the more we understand the importance of healthy gums and teeth.
+The underlying factor seems to be inflammation-causing bacteria that can travel from diseased gums to other parts of the body through the bloodstream.
+Thus, to try to reduce the risk of heart disease, keep your teeth clean and gums healthy.

 Oral Cancer Prevention

-Oral cancer can spread quickly, therefore early detection is important.
-Be sure to tell your dentist if you notice changes in your mouth or throat, such as sore, swelling, or numbness, or if you have difficulty eating or swallowing.
+Be sure to tell your dentist if you notice changes in your mouth or throat, such as soreness, swelling, or numbness, or if you have difficulty eating or swallowing.